On the Enumeration Complexity of Unions of Conjunctive Queries: Upper Bounds via Union Extensions

+The standard definition of a homomorphism from $Q_2$ to $Q_1$ is then a body-homomorphism $h$ from $Q_2$ to $Q_1$ such that $h(\free(Q_2))=\free(Q_1)$.
+To demonstrate the definition of a body-homomorphism, consider the UCQ $Q=Q_1\cup Q_2$ from Example~\ref{example:first} with the CQs $Q_1(x,y,w)\leftarrow R_1(x,z),R_2(z,y),R_3(y,w)$ and $Q_2(x,y,w)\leftarrow R_1(x,y),R_2(y,w)$.
+There is a body-homomorphism $h:Q_2\rightarrow Q_1$ with $h(x)=x$, $h(y)=z$, and $h(w)=y$.
+However, this is not a body-isomorphism.
+Body-isomorphic CQs have the same body up to variable renaming (and the renaming is given by the body-isomorphism).
+Note that body-isomorphic CQs are necessarily body-homomorphically equivalent.
+The opposite direction holds for self-join-free CQs; that is, if two CQs are self-join-free and body-homomorphically equivalent, then they are necessarily body-isomorphic.
+We now formalize the way that one CQ can help with evaluating another CQ in the union by supplying variables.

+\begin{definition} We say that a CQ $Q$ \emph{supplies} a set $V$ of variables if there exists $S$ such that $V\subseteq S \subseteq \free(Q)$ and $Q$ is $S$-connex. \footnote{The conference version of this article contains a definition of \emph{providing} variables instead of that of \emph{supplying} variables.
+The difference is that the supplied variables are specified in terms of the giving CQ, while the providing variables are specified in terms of the receiving CQ.
+We need the terminology to refer to the giving CQ to be able to specify a variable set that one CQ supplies and \emph{several} CQs use, and so we introduced this minor change of naming with respect to the previous version in order to avoid confusion.} \end{definition}

-Intuitively, the first condition requires that $Q_2$ provides complete information regarding the possible assignments to some variables of $Q_1$, the second condition ensures that these include the provided variables, and the third condition guarantees that these assignments can easily be computed as part of $Q_2$.
-The following lemma shows why provided variables play an important role for UCQ enumeration: If $Q_2$ provides a set of variables to $Q_1$, then we can produce an auxiliary relation for $Q_1$ containing all possible value combinations of these variables.
-This can be done efficiently while producing some answers to $Q_2$.
+When considering again Example~\ref{example:first}, the query $Q_2$ supplies $\{x,y,w\}\subseteq\free(Q_2)$ as $Q_2$ is $\{x,y,w\}$-connex.
+The following lemma shows why body-homomorphisms and supplying variables play an important role in UCQ enumeration.
+In case of a body-homomorphism from a supplying CQ $Q_2$ to another CQ $Q_1$, we can produce an auxiliary relation that contains all possible value combinations of the matching variables in $Q_1$.
+This can be done efficiently while producing some answers to $Q_2$. \footnote{The version of Lemma~\ref{lemma:provide} as it was phrased in the conference version of this article was incorrect.
+In fact, it was too strong, and the slightly weaker version given here describes more accurately what we need.}